Miley Cyrus Strips Down To A Lace Black Bra And Yoga Shorts

 — Cyrus Reports (@CyrusReports) October 28, 2019

-Users of TikTok were able to post about their reactions to the video.
+Users of TikTok were able to post their reactions to the video.

 “Haha epic,” one wrote.